tean-lai/tean-lai.github.io/content/thoughts/teenage-arthritis.md

 I didn't *want* to go around telling everyone that I was in pain, but at the same time, I desperately wanted to, to feel seen.
 Even if I told people, if I acted fine enough, people tended to forget.
 At the same time, I didn't want to make it my life, but it was a very big part of my life at the moment.
 The disconnect in how the world saw me, and how I experienced the world continued to grow.

-- Internal pain had borne a variety of additional internal struggles
+**Internal pain had borne a variety of additional internal struggles.**

 But I did realize that many people likely had struggles no one else can see.
 If you don't share your struggles, it's hard for others to know.
 But if you do share them, chances are much higher you will find people to support you.